bageljr/GMProject/README.md

 4. Run "cd gm-app" and "npm install" commands to setup client web app
 5. Run "npm run dev" to run servers and launch app

+When App is Running:
+- Search by client name using search bar
+- Leave search bar blank to get all time sheet entries
+- Create new entry using the form and press submit to save